 Spinal fusion eliminates motion between vertebrae.
 It also prevents the stretching of nerves and surrounding ligaments and muscles.
-It is an option when motion is the source of pain, such as movement that occurs in a part of the spine that is arthritic.
+It is an option when motion is the source of pain, such as movement that occurs in a part of the spine that is arthritic or unstable due to injury, disease, or the normal aging process.
 The theory is if the painful vertebrae do not move, they should not hurt.

-If you have leg pain in addition to back pain, your surgeon may also perform a decompression (laminectomy).
-This procedure involves removing bone and diseased tissues that can put pressure on spinal nerves.
+If you have leg pain or arm pain in addition to back pain, your surgeon may also perform a decompression (laminectomy).
+This procedure involves removing bone and diseased tissues that are putting pressure on spinal nerves.

 To help you understand the main terms and abbreviations regarding spinal fusion, a glossary has been developed: Spinal Fusion Glossary

-Lumbar spinal fusion has been performed for decades.
+Lumbar and cervical spinal fusion have been performed for decades.
 There are several different techniques that may be used to fuse the spine.
-There are also different "approaches" your surgeon can take for your procedure.
+There are also different "approaches" your surgeon can take to reach your spine.